Abdu-Hekal/FReaK/README.md

 We provide a setup script to help with installation.
 The script automatically installs prerequisites where possible or outlines which are missing via the command window.
 The script also makes necassary modifications to external toolboxes and removes any conflicting files from path.
-Add the Koopman falsification folder and subfolders to path and run setup file **setupKF.m**
+Add the FReaK folder and subfolders to path and run setup file **setupKF.m**

 ```matlab